zuplo/docs/docs/articles/dev-portal-configuring-sidebar.md

    */
   label: string;
   /**
    * The OpenAPI Spec IDs (filename without the .oas.json extension) you wish to limit this doc to.
-If set, this page will not be surface in the sidebar of unlisted specs.
+If set, this page will only be surfaced in the sidebar of listed specs.
    */
   specs?: string[];
   /**